-I am a research scientist at the Max Planck Institute for Intelligent Systems in Tübingen, Germany.
+I am a research scientist at the Max Planck Institute for Intelligent Systems in Tübingen, Germany, and a Visiting Academic at Amazon (part time).
 My research is in the areas of computer vision, computer graphics, and machine learning.
 My research focus is on understanding the shape and deformations of complex 3-dimensional objects like human bodies and human faces.
 I am especially interested in non-rigid shape analysis, statistical modeling of various kinds of shapes, and the analysis of 3D motion data.
-See the full list of publications, available software, and available data for more details.
+See the full list of publications (including all paper pre-prints and bibtex information), available software, and available data for more details.

 Since October 2018, I am research scientist at the Perceiving Systems Department.